craftvscruft/untangler/doc/ADD_A_LANGUAGE.md

 ## Add language support
 Now comes the hard part.

-Start with `TestGetFunctionsCmd.java`, add a source code example and see if you can get the test to act as you expect.
+In `TestGetFunctionsCmd.java`, add a source code example.
+The ultimate goal will be getting it to output what you expect.

+Most language-specific details should be in the `strategy` package, you might start by subclassing LanguageServer in your own sub-package.

 ## Update Docs